The Hammer makes one last trip to spot where he hit No. 715 - WTMJ

 Atlanta continued its explosive growth, eventually landing such major sporting events as the Olympics, multiple Super Bowls and World Series, as well as numerous college sports championships.

-“Just his presence, before he hit a hit, changed this city,” Young said.
+“Just his presence, before he hit a hit, changed this city,” the 88-year-old Young said.
 “We’ve never been the same.”

-Only about 50 people attended the funeral service because of COVID-19 restrictions.
-Other sent videotaped messages, including another former president, Jimmy Carter.
+Only about 50 people attended the funeral service at Friendship Baptist Church because of COVID-19 restrictions.
+Others sent videotaped messages, including another former president, Jimmy Carter.

 Remembering his tenure as governor of Georgia, the 96-year-old Carter joked that after the Atlanta Chamber of Commerce gave Aaron a new Cadillac, he followed up with “a $10 tag” to go on the vehicle.
 It said “HLA 715,” a nod to the initials for Henry Louis Aaron.